Renting a lab in Switzerland

 If you are a biotech startup or wish to become one, apply now.
 If you are a match, you will get coaching but you will also get access to fully equipped labs in the Switzerland Innovation Park Basel Area- Main Campus.

-If you would like to know more about laboratories in the Basel Area, download our guide.
+If you would like to know more about laboratories in the Basel Area, download this guide.
 We introduce you to 16 facilities.
 The lab guide is updated every year.